Sex Addiction / Out Of Control Sexual Behavior Explained

 Reality is the key to facing your truth and mental health; therefore, one must first get in touch with reality.

 A distorted reality can start early within the family.
-An addiction will be present with those in the family and often co-addiction exists.
+When addiction is present in one family member, co-addiction often exists.
 This includes sex addiction and other types of substance abuse and addiction.
-Porn can set unrealistic expectations.

-If you’ve just begun to notice that you’re becoming out of control sexually, or are even questioning whether a sex addiction exists, you should definitely consider getting an evaluation by a professional sex therapist.
+If you’ve just begun to notice that you’re becoming out of control sexually, or are starting to questioning whether a sex addiction, you should definitely consider getting an evaluation by a sex addiction therapist.

 Many variables need to be assessed individually to determine if sexual addiction exists.
-These variables are pleasure, brain function, control, exploitative or risk to self, and a psychological agenda.
+These include pleasure, brain function, control, exploitative or risk to self, and a psychological agenda.

 Healthy versus Unhealthy Sexual Relationships